 - d.
 Publications Copies of up to five (5) professionally relevant publications, or documentation of presentations, or grants. - e.
 List of References -- The candidate must submit a list of individuals from inside or outside the Library who will be asked for additional information concerning the candidate's professional capabilities and accomplishments.
 The list may include librarians, faculty members or other colleagues who have had sufficient contact with the candidate during the review period to be able to evaluate the candidate's skills and performance.
 Candidates should ensure that their references can, collectively, document the full range of requirements outlined in Appendix B. - 2.
 Items to be supplied by others during the course of review - a.
 Current Approved Position Added to the dossier by the Director or designee. - b.
 Performance Appraisals the two most recent annual performance appraisals completed by the librarian's supervisor(s) using standard UMBC forms.
-Added to the dossier by the Director or designee. - c.
+Added to the dossier by the Director or designee.

+- c.
 Letters of Reference correspondence to and from references, including those suggested by the candidate (section 1. f. above) and others contacted by the PRC. - (1) letters from PRC soliciting references assessing the candidate's accomplishments, - (2) letters of reference received - d.
 Supervisor's(s') Written Assessment(s) of Performance The supervisor's letter should include substantive information about the candidate such as examples of weaknesses, strengths, and examples of significant projects completed. - e.
 Other Additional information from inside and outside the Library in order to complete documentation needed to make a recommendation. - (1) letter(s) from PRC to candidate requesting information - (2) candidate's response(s) - (3) other documents deemed appropriate by the candidate - f.
-Recommendations and Actions - (1) Majority report of PRC including vote tally and member signatures supplied by PRC Chair - (2) Minority PRC report if desired - (3) Decision of Director of the Library - (4) Decision of Provost by designee

-- 3. Items to be supplied by others during the course of review - a.
+Recommendations and Actions - (1) Majority of PRC including vote tally and member signatures supplied by PRC Chair - (2) Minority PRC report if desired - (3) Decision of Director of the Library - (4) Decision of Provost by designee - 3.
+Items to be supplied by others during the course of review - a.
 Current Approved Position Description -- Added to the dossier by the Associate Director for Administrative Services. - b.
 Performance Appraisals the two most recent annual performance appraisals completed by the librarian's supervisor(s) using standard UMBC forms.
 Added to the dossier by the Associate Director for Administrative Services. - c.
 Letters of Reference correspondence to and from references, including those suggested by the candidate (section 1. f. above) and others contacted by the PRC. - (1) letters from PRC soliciting references assessing the candidate's accomplishments, - (2) letters of reference received - d.
-Supervisor's(s') Written Assessment(s) of Performance - e.
-Other Additional information from inside and outside the Library in order to complete documentation needed to make a recommendation. - (1) letter(s) from PRC to candidate requesting information - (2) candidate's response(s) - (3) other documents deemed appropriate by the candidate - f.
-Recommendations and Actions - (1) majority report of PRC including vote tally and member signatures supplied by PRC Chair - (2) minority PRC report if desired - (3) decision of Director of the Library - (4) decision of Provost or designee - 6.6.8.2 Appendix B: Guidelines for Application of Evaluation Criteria for Promotion of Librarians: - 6.6.8.2.1 Requirements for attainment of Librarian II Rank
+Supervisor's(s') Written Assessment(s) of Performance

+- Other Additional information from inside and outside the Library in order to complete documentation needed to make a recommendation. - (1) letter(s) from PRC to candidate requesting information - (2) candidate's response(s) - (3) other documents deemed appropriate by the candidate - e.
+Recommendations and Actions - (1) majority report of PRC including vote tally and member signatures supplied by PRC Chair - (2) minority PRC report if desired - (3) decision of Director of the Library - (4) decision of Provost of designee - 6.10.8.2 Appendix B: Guidelines for Application of Evaluation Criteria for Promotion of Librarians: - 6.10.8.2.1 Requirements for attainment of Librarian II Rank ability to plan and organize thoroughness in the execution of any plan or project, ability to relate job functions to the more general goals of the library and University ability to work effectively with others to enhance library services ability to coordinate a variety of responsibilities to accomplish assignments within set deadlines